KadenCyberNet/KadenCyberNet/README.md

 > *"Know your network better than the person trying to compromise it."*

 I'm actively building toward a career in network security and defense.
-With a foundation in both physical networking and cybersecurity tooling, my goal is to move into a role where I can apply threat detection, network hardening, and incident response skills in a real-world environment — whether in a SOC, as a network security engineer, or in penetration testing.
+With a foundation in both physical networking and cybersecurity tooling, my goal is to move into a role where I can apply threat detection, network hardening, and incident response skills in a real-world environment in a SOC or NOC, as a network security engineer.

 ---